micahco/micahcowell.com/src/archive.md

 <br>

-## Paradox v2

 *Computing, programming, "The Web"*

-All these *ideas*, pure and cool
+Simple and pure concepts.

-Yet the purest of ideas are corporeally corrupted
+Perhaps the purest of ideas are corporeally corrupted.

 ---